HotPincher/russian-travel/README.md

-# H1 Project name: Travel Across Russia
+#git push -u oH1 Project name: Travel Across Russia

 This is my second prototype project in Yandex Practicum Web Devlopper training course.
 NOTICE: The current repository is for training purposes only.